andreneto97/react-example/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the ssproject directory, you can run:

 ### `yarn start`